 The Canadian fruitcake is similar in style to the UK version, however, there is rarely icing on the cake and alcohol is not commonly put in Christmas cakes.
 The cakes also tend to be void of any decorations and are shaped like a small loaf of bread.

-Dark, moist, and rich Christmas cakes are the most frequently consumed, with white Christmas cake rarely seen.
+Dark, moist, and rich Christmas cakes are the most frequently consumed, with white Christmas cakes rarely seen.
 These cakes tend to be made in mid-November to early December when the weather starts to cool down.
 They are a staple during Christmas dinner and a gift generally exchanged between business associates and close friends and family.

 WHERE CAN I FIND CANDIED FRUIT?

 The best place to find candied fruit is the Paradise Fruit Company.
 The company is located in Florida, but you can buy the products online.
-Whenever I bake with candied fruits or peels, I use Paradise product.
+Whenever I bake with candied fruits or peels, I use Paradise products.

 You can find candied cherries in grocery stores and baking supply shops, and I used to do that too.
 But the quality of the fruit, and especially the colour and taste, is so much better at Paradise.
-For this recipe I used Paradise’s candied red cherries, candied green cherries, and candied orange peel.
+For this recipe, I used Paradise’s candied red cherries, candied green cherries, and candied orange peel.

 DRIED AND CANDIED FRUIT MAKE THIS CAKE SUPER MOIST!